syncfusion-content/blazor-docs/blazor/diagram-component/nodes/interaction.md

 And also the drag the node during the interaction.

 * An object can be dragged by clicking and dragging it.
 When multiple elements are selected, dragging any one of the selected elements move all the selected elements.
-* When you drag the elements in the diagram, the `PositionChange` event gets triggered and to do customization in this event.
+* When you drag the elements in the diagram, the `PositionChanged` event gets triggered and to do customization in this event.

 ![Drag](../images/drag.gif)